knuxify/blog/_posts/2023-04-11-tab3-display.md

 Firstly, I didn't actually add the PWMs correctly!
 Turns out, I accidentally added a `pwm` property instead of the `pwms` property.
 In my defense, the driver doesn't even print an error message when this happens - it just silently fails.
 I didn't know this at the time - so I had just assumed that the driver was broken.

 I figured out that I could export out the PWM pin using `echo "1" > /sys/class/pwm/pwmchip0/export`, then set the duty cycle and period values manually following the lp855x driver code that *should* have worked.
 To be exact - I figured that I could just set the duty cycle to the period, effectively blasting the backlight at full brightness.
-And indeed, I saw the voltage rise from 14.25V to about 16V - not quite enough to get it to work!
+And indeed, I saw the voltage rise from 14.25V to about 16V - that's better, but not quite enough to get it to work just yet!

 Since I now knew that PWM controlled the backlight, I decided to use the generic `pwm-backlight` driver instead.
 I copied the pwm-backlight node using the generic pwm-backlight driver from another Exynos device, the Galaxy Note 10.1 (p4note):